Welcome to YOUthDIG!

 How are participants selected?

 We use blind peer review to select participants.
 The YOUthDIG Organising Team consists of former YOUthDIG participants who know what it is like to experience YOUthDIG.
-Submissions are anonymised and every one of them are read by the entire YOUthDIG Organising Team who will give them a rating from 0 (not eligible) to 5 (good candidate).
+Submissions are anonymised and every one of them are read by the entire YOUthDIG Organising Team who will give them a rating following a grading matrix from 0 (not eligible) to 5 (good candidate).
 Based on these ratings, we create a cohort that is geographically diverse, gender balanced, with/from various interests and backgrounds.

 What if I don’t get selected?